MoemenMamdouh99/Medical-Show-up-appointment/README.md

 # Medical-Show-up-appointment
-EDA for medical appointment using jupyter notebook Studying different factors that affect showing up in medical appointment
+EDA for medical appointment using jupyter notebook\n Studying different factors that affect showing up in medical appointment